benjaminhlina/telemetry-workflows/README.md

 This repository is where I store example work-flows to do different data cleaning operations (e.g., adding metadata, removing false detections, creating preliminary abacus plots) for acoustic telemetry data.
-These workflows are meant to be used with telemetry data that doesn’t go through [Ocean Tracking Network (OTN)](https://oceantrackingnetwork.org/) or affiliates (e.g., [Great Lakes Acoustic Telemetry Observation System (GLATOS)](https://glatos.glos.us/)), QAQC protocols.
-If one wants to use any of the scripts regardless of the data QAQC that has been done, select the company your transmitters and receivers are from in the R folder and choose what step you are wanting help with.
+The first step in these workflows are meant to be used with telemetry data that doesn’t go through [Ocean Tracking Network (OTN)](https://oceantrackingnetwork.org/) or affiliates (e.g., [Great Lakes Acoustic Telemetry Observation System (GLATOS)](https://glatos.glos.us/)), QAQC protocols.
+After step one, the scripts can be used with [Ocean Tracking Network (OTN)](https://oceantrackingnetwork.org/) or affiliates (e.g., [Great Lakes Acoustic Telemetry Observation System (GLATOS)](https://glatos.glos.us/)), QAQC data.
+If one wants to use any of the scripts regardless of the where they are at with their telemetry data, in the R folder, select the company your transmitters and receivers are and choose what step you are wanting help with.

-NOTE: Currently Lotek files are under development and are limited in functionality.
-This will be fixed in the coming weeks.
+NOTE: Currently Lotek files are under development and are limited in functionality..

 # Installation